-Any other mortgage loan originators affiliated with the Manager shall, together with the Manager, in its capacity as mortgage loan originator and administrator, and the U.S. MLO, be referred to as the "Affiliated MLOs".
+Any other mortgage loan originators affiliated with the Manager, together with the Manager, in its capacity as mortgage loan originator and administrator, and the U.S. MLO, are referred to herein as the Affiliated MLOs.

 The Affiliated MLOs are entitled to charge a Lending Fee to borrowers and are entitled to the Mortgage Administration Fee pursuant to the Mortgage Administration Agreement.
 See Item 3.2 - Fees and Expenses and Item 2.8.4 - Mortgage Administration Agreement.